+Resources

-Resources: If you're having trouble with a problem or a topic there are several places you can go to talk about it:
+If you're having trouble with a problem or a topic there are several places you can go to talk about it:

 - To the other students in the class; often you can figure things out together that you didn't understand on your own.
-I highly suggest that you form study groups and start doing homework together right from the start of the semester. - To me, came and see me during office hours, arrange another time, or email me with your question.
+I highly suggest that you form study groups and start doing reviewing activities done in class and suggested practice together right from the start of the semester. - To me, came and see me during office hours or arrange another time.
+Or email me with your question.

-Professionalism is expected.
+Professionalism is expected

 You are expected to attend all class meetings, be curious, ask questions, seek opportunities to learn, and be open and responsive to feedback.
 In addition:

-- Display a positive attitude

-- Be a team player- mathematics need not be a competitive sport

-- Be an active participant- mathematics should not be a spectator sport

-- Attend daily, be punctual

-- Be committed, take your work seriously

-- Work diligently on homework assignments

-- Review and take time to understand activities done in class

-- Improve yourself as a mathematician

-- Help others if you know the mathematics being discussed, practice your mentoring skills

-- Complete all assignments to the best of your ability

-- Celebrate your colleagues' learning

-- Be patient with yourself
+- Display a positive attitude - Be a team player- mathematics need not be a competitive sport - Be an active participant- mathematics should not be a spectator sport - Attend daily, be punctual - Be committed, take your work seriously - Work diligently on reviewing and understanding class activities and suggested practice - Improve yourself as a mathematician - Help others if you know the mathematics being discussed, practice your mentoring skills - Complete all assignments to the best of your ability - Celebrate your colleagues' learning - Be patient with yourself - Review the individual feedback on write-ups to give yourself opportunities to improve understanding